Updated: Jan 6

 For more complicated situations, change the narrative.
 For example, if the source of your funk is because you hate your job, but you're not able to quit, then shift your perspective.
 Imagine how your mood will change if instead of constantly saying, "I hate my job," you said, “my current job is a temporary path to get me to _________ (fill in the blank with whatever your heart desires).”
 Now you are focusing your energy on where you want to be, not where you are.

 These concepts can be applied to any feeling or scenario.
-Say your affirmations every morning and put notes in places you will see throughout the day.
+Say your affirmations every morning and write them on post-it notes in places you will see throughout the day.
 Change your affirmations as needed.
 Sometimes we have to fake it until we make it, but the more we say our affirmations, the more we believe them, and eventually they can become truth.
 Everything starts with a thought, and saying them aloud can manifest them into reality.
 So, ask yourself, which of your thoughts do you want to become your reality?

 Treat Yourself Carve out time every day to do something that you enjoy, even if for only five minutes.
 It doesn’t have to be an expensive activity, just something simple that makes you happy.
 If you like art, then color a page in an adult coloring book, or better yet, spend time creating art from scratch in whatever medium you prefer.
 Take a bath with Epsom salt and essential oils.
 Read a book for pleasure instead of reading material required for work or school.
 Cook your favorite meal or dessert.
 Meditate.
 Journal.
 Listen to music or make your own.
 Whatever you do to treat yourself, be sure that the treat is meant for you and not for someone else.
 Of course, doing things for others feels good, but that’s not the same as treating yourself.
 You can carve out time for both!